 |Riders:||13||Elevation Alert:||Significant cumulative gains|

-Upon merging with the Columbia in the Kelso/Longview area, we'll turn west to follow the mighty river to its mouth at the Pacific Ocean, riding first on the Washington side, and then from Puget Sound crossing over to the Oregon side (on the only working ferry on the lower Columbia).
-After a layover day in hilly and historic Astoria — where we can visit the world-class Columbia River Maritime Museum — we'll continue through a chain of charming resort towns that include Seaside, Cannon Beach, and Nehalem.
+Upon merging with the Columbia River in the Kelso/Longview area, we'll turn west to follow the mighty river to its mouth at the Pacific Ocean, riding first on the Washington side, and then from Puget Sound, crossing over to the Oregon side (on the only working ferry on the lower Columbia).
+After a layover day in hilly and historic Astoria—where we can visit the world-class Columbia River Maritime Museum—we'll continue through a chain of charming resort towns that include Seaside, Cannon Beach, and Nehalem.
 In Tillamook, we won't want to miss taking in a tour of the famous Tillamook Cheese Factory.
-Fueled by one of the dairy's legendary ice cream cones (which come in 38 flavors!), the 3 Capes Scenic Drive will take us back to the Pacific Ocean in spectacular fashion, and we'll stick close to the beach all the way to Florence, located midway along the Oregon coast (and one of the end-points for the TransAmerica Bicycle Trail).
+Fueled by one of the dairy's legendary ice cream cones (which come in 38 flavors!), the 3 Capes Scenic Drive will take us back to the Pacific Ocean in spectacular fashion.
+We'll stick close to the beach all the way to Florence, located midway along the Oregon coast (and one of the end-points for the TransAmerica Bicycle Trail).